 Stay with me here.

-I’m on a sports website, Sports Illustrated, reading about how the Nuggets are trying to trade for Kevin Love.
+I’m on Sports Illustrated reading about how the Nuggets are trying to trade for Kevin Love.
 I get to the comments section and the first post is some guy going off about this government kitty assassin conspiracy theory, which was weird or maybe spam, who knows, whatever–sometimes shit get’s weird online or people get crazy or forget they’re on a sports website.

 Let it wash over you.